 About me

-My name is Marc Weitz and I am a PhD candidate in Computer Science at the university of Tromsø where I am doing research on the next generation of accelerometry, the methodology to meassure human behavior with small body-worn sensors called accelerometers.
+My name is Marc Weitz and I am software developer and data scientist with a PhD in Computer Science from the university of Tromsø.
+In my PhD, I did research on the processing of accelerometer data to monitor physical activity levels and other aspects of daily human life such as sleep or sedentary behavior with a main focus on the data from the Tromsø Study.
 Before that I studied Cognitive Science at the university of Tübingen with focus on language processing, neuronal information processing, mutlimodal integration, statistical modelling and machine learning.
 I am a big fan of open software and open science so I try to make most of the things I do publicly available.
 For more information on projects I worked on or on which I am currently working, have a look at my projects page.

-Besides my studies, I worked as a research assistant at the Quantitative Linguistics lab of Harald Baayen and as a teaching assistant for various courses within the Cognitive Science and the Computer Science bachelor programmes at the university of Tübingen.
-During my time at the Quantitative Linguistics lab, I mainly worked as a software developer and maintainer on the python package pyndl which is freely available on Github.
+During my undergraduate and graduate studies, I worked as a research assistant at the Quantitative Linguistics lab of Harald Baayen where I fell in love with Python and as a teaching assistant for various courses within the Cognitive Science and the Computer Science bachelor programmes at the university of Tübingen.